zftan0709/CarND-BehavioralCloning/README.md

 value range and learn at a faster rate.
 In order to steer the car in the right direction, the model only need useful information such as the lane line.
 Therefore, the upper and lower part of the input image which consists of trees, hills, sky, and car hood should be removed.
 The `cropping2d_1` layer crops the images to the desired shape.
-Additional dropout layer is added after the final convolutional layer to prevent the model from overfitting.
+Additional dropout layers are added after the final convolutional layer to prevent the model from overfitting.
 ```
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #